Package leaflet: Information for the user

 Mirena may not be suitable for all women.

-Talk to your doctor before Mirena is fitted if you:
+Talk to your doctor before using Mirena if you:

 - have or develop migraine, dizziness, blurred vision, unusually bad headaches or if you have headaches more often than before